roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "Hina-tan, Hina-tan..."

-_Ah, Ah_, Prico heaved with sobs​.
+_Ah, Ah_, Prico heaved with sobs.
 Of course, this motion is also a part of counterfeit.

 "What happened to Hinagiku?
 Seized by aliens?"